La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 [I1 (eye) swim < duration all* one's2 second1 \swim2\> < performer/think/ variable b1 (eye) \swim2\> < listener/think/ (eye3) (swim2)> < time/present/ (something2) \swim1\>]

-Here is another tense, this time a continuous one. ``One second'' is a simple mathematical expression.
+Here is another tense, this time a continuous one.
+One second is a simple mathematical expression.

 >